-In 2014, Macarthur Anglican School presented 77 students for the Higher School Certificate.
-Of this group, 38 (49%) were girls and 39 (51%) were boys.
-Thirty-seven subjects were presented at Macarthur in 2014.
-Chinese Background Speakers and Retail Services were studied externally.
+In 2015, Macarthur Anglican School presented 80 students for the Higher School Certificate.
+Of this group, 33 (41%) were girls and 47 (59%) were boys.
+Thirty-five subjects were presented at Macarthur in 2015.
+No subjects were studied externally.
 All students fulfilled the requirements to gain a Higher School Certificate and an Australian Tertiary Admission Rank (ATAR).
 The School did not present any subjects that could not be used for the purpose of gaining an ATAR.

-26% of students who presented for the HSC in 2014 attained ATARs of 90 and over with 17% of students gaining ATARs of 95 and above and 9% attaining ATARs of 98 and above.
-42% of students gained an ATAR of 85 and over and 52% achieved an ATAR of 75 and over.
-43% of students recognized as Distinguished Achievers for attaining Band 6 or E4 result and 82% of students gained Band 5 or E3 results.
-Students also appeared on the HSC Honour roll 84 times.
+28% of students who presented for the HSC in 2015 attained ATARs of 90 and over with 16% of students gaining ATARs of 95 and above.
+38% of students gained an ATAR of 85 and over and 56% achieved an ATAR of 75 and over.
+39% of students recognised as Distinguished Achievers for attaining Band 6 or E4 result and 83% of students gained Band 5 or E3 results.
+Students also appeared on the HSC Honour roll 85 times.

-Three students were presented with an All Rounder Award for achieving Band 6 results for every subject.
-43% of students achieved one or more Band 6 results and 82% of students gained one or more Band 5 results.
+Two students were presented with an All Rounder Award for achieving Band 6 results for ten units.

-84% of tracked students were at or above the Value Added Benchmark.
+69% of tracked students were at or above the Value Added Benchmark.
 Positive academic growth was evident across the ability range.